 eCPM = ($0.5 * 10/10 000) * 1000 = $0.5

 End of a test period and its results

-A test is considered complete when a campaign has received the volume of traffic worth the defined test budget.
+A test is considered complete when a campaign has received the traffic volume worth the defined test budget.
 After that, the system will evaluate the test results according to internal metrics and assign a specific status to a test.
 A test status will determine how a campaign will function in the future.

 - Failed - there were either no conversions at all received, or their overall cost did not form a sufficient CPM to work further as a part of a campaign.
-Such campaigns are stopped automatically after its test has finished.
+Such campaigns are stopped automatically after the test has finished.